Tello vs. Verizon

 Tello and Verizon are basically polar opposites of each other in the wireless world.
 Tello focuses on barebones cell phone plans with minimal perks that cost much less than the planes offered by major carriers.
 Verizon, on the other hand, gives users a premium experience with priority data and offers perks like phone upgrades and discounted streaming subscriptions.

 Deciding between Tello and Verizon really comes down to your budget.
 Do you just want a cheap unlimited talk, text, and data?
 Tello offers one of the best unlimited plan deals in the country.
-But if you want the best coverage with the fastest speeds, you’ll need to fork over at least $65 a month to Verizon.
+But if you want the best coverage with the fastest speeds, you’ll need to fork over at least $65 a month with AutoPay to Verizon.

 Tello vs. Verizon data plans